jukrb0x/pypline/README.md

 ```

 ## References
+> [!WARNING]
+> We are at the early stage of development, APIs are subject to change.

 ### Pipeline (Pipeline Manager)

-A `Pipeline` starts a session of pipeline, and manage the lifecycle of it.
+A `Pipeline` starts a session of pipeline, and manages the lifecycle of it.

 ```python
 from pypline import Pipeline